hughperkins/coriander/README.md

 ## News

 - 30 September 2016:
-  - started to write some unit tests, that actually try to compile the opencl code
+  - added initial unit tests, that use pyopencl to compile the generated OpenCL code, and run tests against it
-  - notice that tons of the code doesnt compile :-P
-  - fixing it...
 - 27 September 2016:
   - first create this repo